Solar PV System for a Two-Bedroom House in Ireland

 Cost Comparison of Solar PV System Sizes

 When selecting a solar PV system, it’s important to research the different pricing options.
-This table presents cost comparison for various sizes of solar PV systems, from 1kW to 10kW.
-The data includes installation and materials, such as panels, inverter, cabling, and mounting hardware.
+Here’s a cost comparison for various sizes of solar PV systems, ranging from 1kW to 10kW:

 Remember, larger systems may have a higher initial cost, but they offer a better return on investment in the long term.
 Plus, you can generate surplus electricity that you can sell back to the grid.
 It is recommended to compare company quotes and inquire about warranties and maintenance programs before deciding.

 Pro Tip: When selecting a solar PV system, it’s like choosing a long-term partner – you want someone reliable and committed.
 Choose wisely!
 A bigger system may come with a higher installation cost, but it can save you money down the line by providing extra energy and lowering your electricity bill.